Skip to main content

 Viair 85P

-If you’re looking for pure speed, the Viair 85P is your compressor.
-This car tire inflator was able to top off 10 PSI in just 43 seconds.
-That’s 18 seconds quicker than anything else we tested.
-Unfortunately, the first time we used it, we didn’t realize that the gauge was off by 5 PSI.
-On our second attempt, in order to meet our 35 PSI target, we had to adjust the compressor to shut off 40 PSI.
-This might not sound like a big deal, but given that a normal tolerance for error on a compressor is 1-3 PSI, a 5 PSI variance is pretty high.
+Unfortunately, we quickly realized that the gauge was off by 5 PSI.
+On our second attempt, in order to meet our 35 PSI target, we had to adjust the compressor to auto-shut off 40 PSI.
+This might not sound like a big deal, but the normal tolerance for error on a compressor is 1-3 PSI.
+Having a variance of 5 PSI variance is pretty significant.

 Finally, this portable air compressor has no cable management system to speak of.
 That said, users can gather up it, along with its cable and hose, and stuff the lot into an included storage sack.
 So it’s got that going for it.